raver1975/Wub/readme.md

 java -jar Wub.jar *EchnoNestAPIkey*

-Alternatively, set an environment variable: ECHO_NEST_API_KEY=*EchnoNestAPIkey*
+Alternatively, set an environment variable: ECHO_NEST_API_KEY=*EchnoNestAPIkey*<br>
 java -jar Wub.jar (or double click the jar file)

-Pressing F5 or F6 will autosave resulting file as a .wav file, and a .wub file.
+Pressing F6 or F7(reverse audio) will autosave resulting file as a .wav file, and a .wub file.
 The wub file saves the Echno Nest analysis with the audio.
 The whole state can also be saved from the Play window, as a .play file.

 Play Window
 ----